U-TILISE: A Sequence-to-sequence Model for Cloud Removal in Optical Satellite Time Series: Introduction

-Unfortunately, the effective availability of optical satellite images is considerably lower than the nominal revisit frequency of the satellites.
-Data gaps routinely occur, either due to occlusions or because no image is captured during an overpass for technical reasons, such as sensor maintenance or conflicting imaging requests.
-The primary cause for data gaps is the weather, i.e., clouds, haze, and cloud shadows that partially or fully obscure the observed scene.
-A study over 12~years of optical data acquired by the MODIS sensor concluded that, on average, clouds occlude 67\% of the Earth's surface and 55\% of the land surface at any point in time~\cite{king2013spatial}.
-The large proportion of data gaps, which moreover are irregularly distributed, calls for measures to ensure the usability of monitoring systems in the presence of frequent clouds.
 A first, rudimentary approach adopted by several satellite processing pipelines is to discard images affected by clouds before further analysis.
 Processing solely cloud-free image observations may make data handling and visual inspection more convenient, but it also discards a lot of data that may still be usable, since often only a moderate fraction of an image or time series is affected by clouds.
 Moreover, \cite{gawlikowski2022explaining} has shown that learning-based image classifiers trained on curated, cloud-free training datasets do not perform all that well when applied to images with even a small amount of clouds, let alone to images with moderate or severe cloud cover.
 More recent pipelines operate on all available input images, regardless of their degree of cloud cover, and learn to ignore uninformative pixels at an algorithmic level, for instance, via data-driven attention mechanisms~\cite{russwurm2020self}.
 An alternative strategy is to \emph{remove} clouds and cloud shadows in advance, such that the subsequent processing is no longer affected by them, rather than (explicitly or implicitly) ignore them during image analysis.
 An advantage of such a two-step approach is that multiple image analysis pipelines tailored to different tasks can all use the same cloud-free images.
-These pipelines can then be more efficient and often also more robust, because they need not each devote a significant share of their model capacity to the detection and handling of data gaps~\cite{gu2022explicit}.
+These pipelines can then be more efficient and often also more robust because they need not each devote a significant share of their model capacity to the detection and handling of data gaps~\cite{gu2022explicit}.